yunpengn/TryRails/README.md

 This project follows the steps mentioned on the introduction chapter of [Ruby on Rails Official Guide](http://guides.rubyonrails.org/getting_started.html)

+## Ruby and Rails Version Requirement

+For Ruby, suggests 2.3 or higher
+For Rails, suggests 5.0 or higher

 Things you may want to cover:

-* Ruby version

 * System dependencies